 - Groups or individuals who wish to petition, solicit, canvass or distribute literature to the public outside of the facility may do so as long as they do not impede access to the facility or interfere with the use of the facility.

-You are responsible for care of the materials you borrow.
+Cardholders are responsible for care of the materials borrowed.
 Items that are damaged will be assessed fees for repair or replacement.
-Lost items or items that need to be replaced will be charged a $5.00 processing fee in addition to the replacement costs.
+Lost items will be charged the replacement cost of the item.

 WIXOM PUBLIC LIBRARY